Avinash1533/2D-MHD-MRI-Simulation/README.md

 A Python-based 2D Magnetohydrodynamic simulation of the Magneto-Rotational Instability using Constrained Transport.

-This project implements a vectorized MHD solver to simulate Magnetorotational Instability (MRI) in accretion disks, capturing turbulence and angular momentum transport.

 Validated with a growth rate of γ ≈ 0.182 consistent with theory.